-Manual Rocket firmware update (from a USB thumb drive)Firmware version 33
+Upgrade the Rocket firmware from a USB thumb drive

 - Turn the Rocket off by disconnecting the USB Power Cable

-- Plug the USB thumb drive into HD PVR Rocket
+- Connect the USB thumb drive to HD PVR Rocket

 - Reconnect USB Power Cable

-- The RED Ring will flash.
-This means the Rocket firmware upgrade is in progress
+- The RED Record Ring will flash.
+This means the Rocket firmware upgrade is in progress.

-- Please wait 30 seconds and unplug/replug your USB cable to complete the process
+- Please wait until the RED Record Ring stops blinking (about 30 seconds).
+Then unplug/replug the USB Power Cable to complete the process

 The new Hauppauge Capture application for the HD PVR Rocket

 Now with Facecam recordings!

 - Record and stream your game play with in-game chat with our microphone mixing feature

 - Simple and fast trim editor

 - Simple to use video quality selector and scaling options

 Hauppauge Capture version 34057

 - Click the download button and save Hauppauge Capture to your PC (do not select 'Run')